mauvies/api/README.md

 `docker-compose up -d`

+Note: In the docker-compose-yml file, the frontend build path must point to the frontend repository location.
+For example, if the frontend repository is located at the same level as the api repository, then the build path should be `../repo-zoom-frontend`

 ### To do

 The app is still missing important features such as testing and error handleling, which I have thought about how to implement it, but it woult take much more time.
 Another cool feature could be filters, since Github API already offers some of them.